 The cradle carry is a high risk carry and is better left unused.
 There are many carriers on the market that will allow for upright carrying and are by far safer than any cradle carry carrier.

 What is wrong with telling parents to pick carriers that mimic the in-arms holding of babies?

-Observe yourself next time you carry baby in-arms.
-How often do you shift baby?
-Does baby stay in the same place long enough to suffocate like a carrier that keeps baby in the same position for hours?
+Observe yourself next time you carry your baby in-arms.
+How often do you shift your baby?
+Does it stay in the same place long enough to suffocate like in a carrier that keeps baby in the same position for hours?

 Below you can see just a small selection of babies carried in different poses in-arms.
 Some facing out as well because it is easier to hold baby facing out leaning against your body.
 Facing out is never advised in a carrier because baby would be in it for long periods of time which is absolutely not favorable for baby’s hip and spine.
 Being held in arms, baby is facing out for seconds or minutes at most, never hours!

 Baby carriers need to be safe, patterned after what has worked and is working around the world with 0 fatalities and healthy hips and spines.

 The in-arms mimic was invented to still allow unsafe carriers to be promoted, mainly for the cradle carry, which is proven to be a high risk position.

 We are for safest humanly possible babywearing and only teach that.
 We will not walk a gray line of what can be done but rather we will stay away from anything that can pose a safety hazard to your child.
 Cradle carry and the misleading in-arms gimmick are two of those.